NiesslC/overoptimism_benchmark/README.md

-Source code for manuscript 'Over-optimism in benchmark studies and the multiplicity of design and analysis options when interpreting their results' by Christina Nießl, Moritz Herrmann, Chiara Wiedemann, Giuseppe Casalicchio and Anne-Laure Boulesteix
+# Source code for the manuscript 'Over-optimism in benchmark studies and the multiplicity of design and analysis options when interpreting their results'
+by Nießl et al.

 The code has been written and executed using R version 4.0.2 (2020-06-22) (Platform: x86_64-w64-mingw32/x64 (64-bit)) with package versions latex2exp_0.4.0, stringi_1.5.3, RColorBrewer_1.1-2 forcats_0.5.0, scales_1.1.1,